 In June 2023, loan facilities in Kelda Finance (No.2) Limited, totalling £95m with maturity dates during 2024 were extended with a revised maturity date of December 2025.
+On 28 June 2023, Kelda Finance (No.2) received £15m as partial repayment of intercompany balances owed by Kelda Eurobond Co Limited.
+These funds were subsequently utilised to fund a debt service reserve account required under the terms of the extended facilities.

-In addition, on 4 July 2023, Yorkshire Water Finance Plc agreed terms for the issue of £300m of sustainability bonds. £25m of which matures in April 2035 with a coupon rate of 5.5%, the remaining £275m matures in April 2041 with a coupon rate of 2.75%, of which net proceeds of £202m were transferred to Yorkshire Water.
+On 4 July 2023, Yorkshire Water Finance Plc agreed terms for the issue of £300m of sustainability bonds. £25m of which matures in April 2035 with a coupon rate of 5.5%, the remaining £275m matures in April 2041 with a coupon rate of 2.75%.
+Net proceeds of £202m were transferred to Yorkshire Water.